€57,48 €47,50 excl. VAT

 This test is based on an association study.

-This disorder is noted as recessive.
-However, in some cases, carriers of the mutation have been observed to present with a milder form of the disorder.
+The disorder is noted as incomplete dominant.
+It means that, in some cases, carriers of the mutation have been observed to present with a milder form of the disorder and in other cases no symptoms were present at all.

 References